 So, once all traces of the traditional Sunday lunch had been put away, we armed ourselves with hats, caps and sunscreen and got ready for an afternoon of strawberry picking.

 Why do I still go strawberry picking?
 Partly because I enjoy eating freshly picked Quebec strawberries; mostly because I get to relive the memory of that Sunday afternoon and how much pleasure my Mom had that day picking strawberries with all her adult kids and small grand-children.

 Why do I make homemade strawberry jam?
 Partly because it is so much better than store-bought; mostly because of that warm and fuzzy feeling I still get when I think of my Mom.

-So be sure to check your inbox for all these delicious recipes.
+Be sure to check your inbox for all these delicious recipes and more.
 If you haven’t already, be sure to sign up to my weekly newsletter, wouldn’t want you to miss any of the wonderful recipes I have planned for all of you!

-If you have made this strawberry jam recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this easy jam recipe, I would love to hear about it in the comments below and be sure to rate the recipe!

 Homemade Strawberry Jam

 - 3¾ cup strawberries rinsed, hulled and crushed